-Max Planck Director, Max Planck Institute for the Structure and Dynamics of Matter, Hamburg, Germany Professor of Chemistry and Physics, University of Toronto, Distinguished Research Faculty Chair in Chemical and Biological Physics, University Professor; Fellow of the Royal Society of Canada; Fellow of the Chemical Institute of Canada; Fellow of the Optical Society of America; Fellow of the Royal Society of Chemistry
+University Professor, Chemistry and Physics, University of Toronto; Co-founding director of Max Planck Institute for the Structure and Dynamics of Matter, Hamburg, Germany; Director of Max Planck Group at Centre for Free Electron Laser Science/DESY, University of Hamburg; Distinguished Research Faculty Chair in Chemical and Biological Physics; Fellow of the Royal Society; Fellow of the Royal Society of Canada; Fellow of the Chemical Institute of Canada; Fellow of the Optical Society of America; Fellow of the Royal Society of Chemistry

 Degrees / Research Training